php-service-bus/service-bus/doc/en_initialization.md

 - ```DATABASE_CONNECTION_DSN```: DSN of database connection.
 A format of type ```sqlite:///:memory:``` for tests and ```pgsql://user:password@host:port/database``` for real usage
 - ```LOG_LEVEL```: Level of message logging for a logger by default (stdOut)
 - ```AMP_LOG_COLOR```: (1/0) Do message levels need to be highlighted by different colors (a different color for each level is used)
 - ```LOG_MESSAGE_PAYLOAD```: Does a message need to be logged completely.
-If switched of, data, contained in the message won’t be logged.
+If switched off, data, contained in the message won’t be logged.
 Only the fact that a message was received/sent
 - ```TRANSPORT_TOPIC```: Access point of message broker.
 In the RabbitMQ context – the name is exchange
 - ```TRANSPORT_QUEUE```: A queue, which for demon to listen
 - ```TRANSPORT_ROUTING_KEY```: Routing key for messages (topic -> queue)